Citeck/ecos-notifications/README.md

 ## Contributing

-We welcome contributions from the community to make ECOS even better.
+We welcome contributions from the community to make Citeck even better.
 Everyone interacting in the Citeck project’s codebases, issue trackers, chat rooms, and forum is expected to follow the [contributor code of conduct](https://github.com/rubygems/rubygems/blob/master/CODE_OF_CONDUCT.md).